A Pediatrician Perspective on SRAE:

 Research Evidence, Clinical Experience, and Emerging Approaches.

-Five members of the American College of Pediatricians presented A Pediatrician Perspective on SRAE: Research Evidence, Clinical Experience and Emerging Approaches: Dr. Joe Zanga, Dr. Tom Benton, Dr Nick Yates, and Dr. Jill Simons.
-Irene Ericksen, a scientist with the Institute for Research and evaluation (IRE), a friend of the ACPeds, and co-author of the ACPeds position statement on School-Based Sex Education in the United States, was also a crucial member of the team.
+Five members of the American College of Pediatricians have prepared the following resource, A Pediatrician Perspective on SRAE: Research Evidence, Clinical Experience and Emerging Approaches: Dr. Joe Zanga, Dr. Tom Benton, Dr Nick Yates, and Dr. Jill Simons.
+Irene Ericksen, a scientist with the Institute for Research and evaluation (IRE), a friend of the ACPeds, and co-author of the ACPeds position statement on School-Based Sex Education in the United States.

-The presentation discussed the ACPeds support for Sexual Risk Avoidance Education (SRAE) in Schools in lieu of Comprehensive Sex Education (CSE).
-As pediatricians who advocate the Best for children, we know that only the primary public health principle of risk avoidance optimally protects youth against all possible physical, mental, social and emotional consequences of non-marital sexual activity.
+This resource discusses the ACPeds support for Sexual Risk Avoidance Education (SRAE) in Schools in lieu of Comprehensive Sex Education (CSE).
+As pediatricians who advocate the Best for Children, we know that only the primary public health principle of risk avoidance optimally protects youth against all possible physical, mental, social and emotional consequences of non-marital sexual activity.

-The presentation concluded with Dr. Zanga’s discussion on the correlation between adolescent pregnancy and Adverse Childhood Experiences, or ACEs.
-He stressed the importance of the protective factors of Resilience, and how we can all play a role in helping foster more resilience in youth.
+The presentation concludes with Dr. Zanga’s discussion on the correlation between adolescent pregnancy and Adverse Childhood Experiences, or ACEs.
+He stresses the importance of the protective factors of Resilience, and how we can all play a role in helping foster more resilience in youth.

-The American College of Pediatricians made an impression on the conference attendees with its bold presentation of evidence-based research on what is Best for Children when it comes to preventing adolescent pregnancy.
-The presentation PowerPoint will be available on the FYSB website as a resource for years to come and will also be available on the ACPeds website as a primary resource supporting SRAE education.
+The American College of Pediatricians presents this evidence-based research on what is Best for Children when it comes to preventing adolescent pregnancy.
+The presentation PowerPoint will be available on the ACPeds website as a primary resource supporting SRAE education.